catinsurance/IsaacBlueprints/docs/tutorials/crash_course/familiars.md

 local ITEM_ID = Isaac.GetItemIdByName("Friend Frankie")
 local FAMILIAR_VARIANT = Isaac.GetEntityVariantByName("Friend Frankie")
---Storing constant variable here for convenience local RNG_SHIFT_INDEX = 35
+--Storing constant variable here for convenience. local RNG_SHIFT_INDEX = 35
---Access the ItemConfigClass
+--Access the ItemConfigClass.
 local itemConfig = Isaac.GetItemConfig()
---Obtain the ItemConfigItem object for our item local CONFIG_FRANKIE = itemConfig:GetCollectible(ITEM_ID)
+--Obtain the ItemConfigItem object for our item. local CONFIG_FRANKIE = itemConfig:GetCollectible(ITEM_ID)

 function mod:EvaluateCache(player)
-	--Access the TemporaryEffects class
+	--Access the TemporaryEffects class.
 	local effects = player:GetEffects()
-	--Get how many familiars should be spawned local count = player:GetCollectibleNum(ITEM_ID) + effects:GetCollectibleEffectNum(ITEM_ID)
+	--Get how many familiars should be spawned. local count = player:GetCollectibleNum(ITEM_ID) + effects:GetCollectibleEffectNum(ITEM_ID)
-	--Create a new RNG object
+	--Create a new RNG object.
 	local rng = RNG()
 	--Get a random seed via Random(), which returns any number from 0 to 2^32, inclusive --RNG objects with a seed of 0 will crash the game, so we use math.max will ensure its always at least 1 or above.